Heet0804/NLP-Knowledge-Artifact-Repository/README.md

 ## Project Overview

 This repository presents a structured Knowledge Artifact Repository developed as part of the Week 1 curriculum of the Natural Language Processing course.
-The project focuses on the application **"Autocomplete and Predictive Text for the Gujarati Language"** and demonstrates the core NLP concepts required for building intelligent text prediction systems.
+The project focuses on the application and demonstrates the core NLP concepts required for building intelligent text prediction systems.

 The repository has been developed as a static website and is hosted using **GitHub Pages**.